turn/sorcerer/docs/task.md

 There are some Dependency implementations already made available for some common task dependencies.

-#### SorcererTaskDependency
+- #### SorcererTaskDependency

   This is a task dependency on another Sorcerer task.
 This can be used if a task is dependent on another task from the same or another pipeline.It provides a variety of ways to specify the task and/or iteration number.
 See the java docs for more details.

-#### TimeDependency
+- #### TimeDependency

   This represents a task dependency based on time.
 This translates to a task being run only once a day.
 Sorcerer uses joda-time to represent time.

-#### HDFSPathDependency
+- #### HDFSPathDependency

   This is an abstract class that provides a `getPaths()` method where it will check for the existence of a the provided paths.
+See Javadocs for details.

 ## <a name="Context"></a>Context

 In order to provide some context information for the task, a `Context` object is provided.
 The Context object contains fields useful for the task to both get and provide information outside the context of the task.

-- #### `getIterationNumber()`
+- ##### `getIterationNumber()`

   This will return an immutable `int` representing the current iteration number of the task.

+- ##### `putProperty()`

+  This puts a user parameter into a map that is passed on to the next tasks.

+- ##### `getProperty()`

+  This returns the property of the given key.

+- ##### `putMetric()`

+  This puts a metric in the metric map with the provided key and value.

 ---